 The problem isn this case was not any one treatment or product, rather overuse of all of them in an aggressive manner, creating an aged / unnatural appearance that actually detracts from her natural facial harmony and beauty, and has over-stressed her skin.
 Her skincare regime was wrong for her age group.

 The lesson for young skin then, is less is more.
 But less does not mean nothing.
 Something is still better than nothing.
-When it comes to anti-ageing regimes for the mid thirties and under, balance is the key word.
+When it comes to anti-ageing regimes for the mid-thirties and under, balance is the key word.

-There are two ends of the scale; at one end is ineffective intervention; coconut oil, overpriced moisturizers that do nothing but provide a light hydration, or (gasp) not doing anything at all for your skin.
-This will led to premature ageing (often not noticeable until decades later, especially in regards to sun damage).
-At the other extreme, is overzealous use of fillers and products designed for people much older, in an attempt to stop the ageing process aggressively (which results in the above issue of stressed aged skin and an unnatural appearance).
+There are two ends of the scale; at one end is ineffective intervention; coconut oil, overpriced moisturizers that do nothing but provide light hydration, or (gasp) not doing anything at all for your skin.
+This will lead to premature ageing (often not noticeable until decades later, especially in regards to sun damage).
+At the other extreme, is the overzealous use of fillers and products designed for people much older, in an attempt to stop the ageing process aggressively (which results in the above issue of stressed aged skin and an unnatural appearance).